beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 most one email per user, per day.
 An alert email will be the sent to users under the following conditions:

+* Expiring Manual Reservations

   * they have a time limited manual reservation that will expire within 25 hours

-* they have a time limited loan that will expire within 25 hours
+* Open Loans & Reservations for In Demand Systems

   * they have had a system reserved for at least 3 days, at least 1 recipe is waiting for that system and the reservation has no expiry time set
   * they have had a system on loan for at least 3 days and at least 1 recipe is waiting for that system and the loan has no expiry time set

+* Delayed Jobs

   * they have a job which is more than 14 days old but still contains Queued recipes
+  * they have a job which is more than 1 hour old but still contains a Waiting recipe (as Waiting is expected to be a transient state while power commands are processed)

 The given limits would all be server configuration options, with these values as the defaults.